 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, bone marrow problems, high blood pressure, or a stomach problem such as ulcers or colitis.
-Also tell your doctor if you have a condition called Lesch-Nyhan or Kelley-Seegmiller syndrome.
+- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, bone marrow problems, high blood pressure, or stomach ulcers or other digestive problems.
+Tell your doctor if you have Lesch-Nyhan or Kelley-Seegmiller syndrome (rare genetic disorders).